JuliaPlots/UnicodePlots.jl/README.md

     Barplot only.
 Specifies the character that should be used to render the bars

-_Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try `border=:dotted`.
+_Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try `border = :ascii` and `canvas = AsciiCanvas`.

 ### Methods